nickstewart95/duplicate-posts/README.md

 # Duplicate Posts

-A simple WordPress plugin that can duplicate posts from one WordPress site to another using the REST API
+A simple WordPress plugin that can duplicate posts from one WordPress site to another using the REST API.

+While this plugin works, it was more so a project than an production plugin, hence the name conflict with other similar plugins.

 ## How it works